ImamAzim/waveshare-touch-epaper/README.rst

 ========

-To use a epaper display:
+To use a epaper display (to be changed):

 .. code-block:: python